Heating & Cooling

 ductless outside 2 lg

 Ductless heat pumps offer massive energy savings and are very easy to maintain.
 Because they are ductless, they can even be used in extremely cold weather down to as low as -2 degrees.
-Proper care and regular maintenance will keep your heat pump running smoothly for many years to come.
-But how long will these systems last?.
+Proper care and regular maintenance will keep your heat pump running smoothly for many years.
+But how long will these systems last?

 A ductless heat pump will last about 15 to 20 years.
 The lifespan of a ductless system varies between 10 to 25 years depending on maintenance, usage, and location.
 Ductless heat pumps located in coastal areas will have a much shorter lifespan of 8 to 10 years due to the inherent harsh climate.